-Herders by nature, Elephants seem incredibly similar to the other herding types such as the Stags and Dolphins.
-However, unlike the authoritative Stags, who frequently come across as bossy, the Elephants tend to herd their companions using a lighter touch, so much so that, it is easier to confuse them with the sensitive NF Dolphins.
-However, whereas Dolphins stress self-empowerment and individuality, the Elephants emphasize compassion and togetherness, and above all else, seek to create a family environment for all the people they come into contact with.
-It cannot be stressed enough how vital the idea of “family” is to Elephants, whether it refers to their spouse, their children, their nuclear and extended family, a tightly-knit group of friends, or the menagerie of pets they are likely to have inhabiting their house.
-Just as society relies on Elephants for social stability, Elephants are comforted by the knowledge that they have a strong, familial support system that they can depend on in times of need.
-They are SJs after all, and security and comfort are paramount.
-For this reason, abstract musing tends to disinterest them.
-It’s not that they’re incapable of introspection, it’s just that they realize that time is precious, and they’d rather spend their life sitting on the porch drinking a few beers with friends than wasting away in an ivory tower, or worse, the back alleys of their subconscious.
-In an Elephant’s mind, what’s the point of having a better understanding of the world—or yourself for that matter—if you don’t have anyone to share it with?
+Herders by nature, Elephants share many traits with the other herding types, the Stags and Dolphins.
+However, unlike their fellow Gatherers, the authoritative, bossy Stags, Elephants tend to herd their companions using a lighter touch; so much so, that it’s easy to confuse them with the sensitive, Shaman Dolphins.
+Still, whereas Dolphins stress self-empowerment and individuality, Elephants emphasize compassion and togetherness, and above all else, seek to create a family environment for every person they come in contact with.
+It cannot be stressed enough how crucial the idea of family is to Elephants, whether it refers to their spouse and children, their extended family, their tightly knit group of friends, or the menagerie of pets they are likely to have roaming around the house.
+Just as society relies on them for social stability, Elephants rely on a strong, familial support system that they can turn to in times of need.

 Humans are, by nature, too complicated to be understood fully.
 So, we can choose either to approach our fellow human beings with suspicion or to approach them with an open mind, a dash of optimism and a great deal of candor.